 Yet that is precisely what Paul and Silas did in that dank dungeon in Philippi, so many years ago (Acts 16).
-When most people would have sat weeping and cringing in terror, Paul and Silas tapped into the joy of their salvation and sang a psalm of praise to the Lord - perhaps even Psalm 67, a hymn that calls on God to bless the world with His salvation.
+When most people would have sat weeping and cringing in terror, or vehemently denouncing their tormentors, Paul and Silas tapped into the joy of their salvation and sang a psalm of praise to the Lord, perhaps even Psalm 67, a hymn that calls on God to bless the world with His salvation.

 How powerful was that song, which rose from the joy and faith of two itinerate missionaries?
 God heard it, and He shook the earth.
 Prisoners and the jailer heard it, and many were converted to Christ.
-And in the public square of that Roman colony in Philippi, the city officials heard the song of Christ and His salvation as well - and they trembled!
+And in the public square of that Roman colony in Philippi, where the policy was to beat first and ask questions later, the city officials heard the song of Christ and His salvation as well-and they trembled!